-The Climbing Hangar is back and we’re raising the bar for clean, safe indoor climbing.
+The Climbing Hangar is raising the bar for clean, safe indoor climbing.

 We ripped up the rulebook on hygiene standards at climbing walls and introduced protocols designed to keep you safe, and reduce the risk of infection, whilst retaining everything you love about a trip to The Hangar.

 Get your scroll on to learn more about Hangar 2.0.

 Hangar founder Ged Mac and the gang are here to take you on a tour of The Climbing Hangar Liverpool Matchworks.
 They’ll explain what we’re changing to make The Hangar a place that's #safe2climb.